Amish Zucchini Bread Recipe

 Would you like to save this post for later?

-In a separate bowl, combine the cinnamon, nutmeg, baking soda, baking powder, and flour.
-Mix together.
+Step 3: In a separate bowl, whisk together the flour cinnamon, nutmeg, baking soda, and baking powder.

 This bread is just right served plain, but it also pairs well with all sorts of toppings and sides.
 Add a pat of butter or a smear of cream cheese, or toast a slice in a cast iron pan and top with a scoop of ice cream.

-If you’re serving a crowd, make a buffet table with different variations and a pot of herbal tea or coffee.
+If you’re serving a crowd, make a buffet table with different variations of quick bread, like this one and my savory pumpkin spice cornbread, and a pot of herbal tea or coffee.
 For something truly special, pair it with my chai spiced cacao or a hot mug of coffee flavored with my chocolate coffee creamer — both are comforting favorites that complement this bread beautifully.

 Amish Zucchini Bread